 The Rise of Young Entrepreneurs in the Homeschooling Community

-Over the past decade, there's been a notable increase in the number of young homeschoolers branching out into business ventures.
-This surge can be attributed to several factors that make homeschooling conducive to nurturing entrepreneurial skills.
 Homeschooling offers a customizable curriculum tailored to the student’s strengths and interests, fostering an environment where creativity and innovation can thrive.
 Furthermore, the flexible schedule allows students to dedicate time to both academic pursuits and business ventures.

 The Skills That Homeschoolers Bring to the Gig Economy